+November XX, 2010

 Dear Members of the GNSO Council,

-The Registration Abuse Policies (RAP) Implementation Drafting Team (DT) would hereby like to submit its proposed approach on the Registration Abuse Policies Working Group )recommendations to the GNSO Council.
-The RAP Implementation DT was tasked by the GNSO Council to ‘draft a proposed approach with regard to the recommendations contained in the report, which could include the timing of forming groups to consider some of the recommendations in the final report as well as how to deal with those recommendations that did not achieve unanimous consensus’.
+The Registration Abuse Policies Implementation Drafting Team (RAP-IDT) hereby submits its proposed approach to the recommendations contained in the Registration Abuse Policy Working Group (RAPWG) Final Report [http://gnso.icann.org/issues/rap/rap-wg-final-report-29may10-en.pdf).
+The RAP-IDT was tasked by the GNSO Council to ‘draft a proposed approach with regard to the recommendations contained in the report, which could include the timing of forming groups to consider some of the recommendations in the final report as well as how to deal with those recommendations that did not achieve unanimous consensus’.
+Both the RAPWG and the RAP-IDT were aware of the need for the GNSO Council to prioritize work.

 Methodology

-In discussing a proposed approach, the DT identified a number of categories that it felt needed to be taken into account when assessing each of the recommendations:
+In discussing a proposed approach, the RAP-IDT identified categories that it felt needed to be taken into account when assessing each of the recommendations:

-Level of the consensus reached by the RAP Working Group
+Level of the consensus reached by the RAPWG.
+Recommendations that received unanimous consensus were given high priority, reflecting the value assigned to them by the diverse stakeholders in the RAPWG.

-Expected size, complexity and scope of the work related to the recommendation (Small, Medium, Large)
+Expected size, complexity, and scope of the work related to the recommendation (Small, Medium, Large)

 Nature of the effort / approach